Xltrs/CommandAdjust/README.md

 **Print Command Adjust logo in server starting**📟 (on by default)
 - CommandAdjustLogoPrint

+**Server can run any command**,even if that command is disable🎭 (on by default)
+ - ServerCanRunAnyCommand

 **Prevent** delete **level 4 command** config🧤 (off by default)
  - CannotDeleteKeyCommandConfig